 The heater-cooler lawsuits make common allegations that the plaintiffs were exposed to M. chimaera or M. abscessus, types of non-tuberculous mycobacteria (NTM) after undergoing surgery utilizing the 3T Heater-Cooler system.

 While some patients do not become ill from NTM exposure, those with a weak immune system may contract a slowly progressive and destructive disease that may become chronic and require ongoing medical treatment.

 The FDA and CDC are warning patients and providers about the potential risk of infection from the Stockert 3T Heater-Cooler System used during open-chest surgeries involving the heart, lung or liver.

 Heater-cooler devices are an essential part of these surgeries because they help keep a patient’s circulating blood and organs at a specific temperature during the procedure, yet most patients are not aware of the device’s usage.

-For this reason, the CDC and the FDA are now warning patients who had open heart, liver or lung surgeries to seek medical care if they are experiencing symptoms associated with infections.
+For this reason, the CDC and the FDA are now warning patients who had cardiothoracic surgeries which can include the heart, liver or lung to seek medical care if they are experiencing symptoms associated with infections.